 N. Kunjarani Devi

-Her name may not be as familiar as some of the others on this list but Kunjarani Devi is one of best weightlifters ever from India, male or female.
+Her name may not be as familiar as some of the others on this list but Kunjarani Devi is one of the best weightlifters ever from India, male or female.
 She won 7 Silvers at the Weightlifting World Championships from 1989 to 1997.
 She has also won numerous Asiad and CWG medals and is a Khel Ratna recipient.

 In the Athens Olympics of 2004, she was one of the dark horses to repeat Karnam Malleshwari’s feat from 4 years earlier.
-She initially finished fifth after a total lift of 190 kg in the Women’s 48kg category, but was upgraded to fourth after the fourth placed lifter tested positive for doping.
+She initially finished fifth after a total lift of 190 kg in the Women’s 48kg category but was upgraded to fourth after the fourth-placed lifter tested positive for doping.

 Leander Paes/Mahesh Bhupathi

-Though Lee-Hesh are the most famous and decorated doubles tennis pair from India, they have never won an Olympic medal (though Leander won an individual bronze in 1996).
+Though Lee-Hesh is the most famous and decorated doubles tennis pair from India, they have never won an Olympic medal (though Leander won an individual bronze in 1996).
 The closest they came was in Athens 2004, where they lost in a nail-biting Bronze medal match against the Croatian pair of Mario Ancic and Ivan Ljubicic.

-The scoreline of 6-7, 6-4, 14-16 itself suggests how tense the match was, even more so for those who watched it live.
+The scoreline of 6-7, 6-4, and 14-16 itself suggests how tense the match was, even more so for those who watched it live.
 Though they were seeded fifth, they lost in the semis to the unseeded German pair of Kiefer and Schuttler.
 In the Bronze match too they were the favourites but just could not hold their nerves in the end.

 In the Men’s 50m Rifle Prone event, he finished 7th in qualification with a score of 595.
 But it was his performance in the finals that was remarkable.
 He shot a series of 104.1 that catapulted him from 7th to 4th.
 In fact had the rules been the same as today where qualification scores are not counted, he would have finished with a Bronze.

 Abhinav Bindra needs no introduction.
-Even in Rio 2016, India was reliant on him to get the elusive medal.
+Even in Rio Olympics 2016, India was reliant on him to get the elusive medal.
 But it was not to be.
 He put a valiant performance in the finals of Men’s 10m Air Rifle after qualifying 7th, and was in a medal position for a while, but ultimately lost in a 3rd-4th place shoot off to Russia’s Vladimir Maslennikov.
 It goes on to show how a millimetre can be the difference between winning and losing at the Olympics.